zio/zio-http/docs/dsl/handler_aspect.md

 After this simple `HandlerAspect`, let's dive into the `HandlerAspect.intercept*` constructors.
 Using these, we can create a `HandlerAspect` that can intercept the incoming request, outgoing response, or both.

+## Built-in Handler Aspects

+ZIO HTTP offers a versatile set of built-in handler aspects, designed to enhance and customize the handling of HTTP requests and responses.
+These aspects can be easily integrated into our application to provide various functionalities.
+For the rest of this page, we will explore how to use them in our applications.

 ## Intercepting

 ### Intercepting the Incoming Requests